banelemasuku270-tech/IT-support-portfolio/README.md

 ![troubleshooting](hardware-keyboard-update..PNG)

 #### 📸 Resolution
-Resolved the issue by updating usb drivers in device manager and restarted the pc.
+Resolved the issue by updating USB drivers in device manager and restarted the PC.

 ![resolution](hardware-keyboard-typing..PNG)